danielmcgraw/Jekyll-Base/README.md

 This is a simple blog post.
 Notice that we are using markdown.
 To learn more about markdown check out the [markdown syntax documentation](http://daringfireball.net/projects/markdown/syntax).
 Also notice that there is YAML Front Matter in this file specifying the layout it will use and the title of the post.
 Layout is one of a couple predefined global variables.
 You can also specify custom variables in the YAML Front Matter.
 To learn more about the use of YAML Front Matter check out [this page](https://github.com/mojombo/jekyll/wiki/yaml-front-matter).

 ### index.html ###
 This is used to render your sites index.
-It is essntially a post loop wrapped in your base layout.
+It is essentially a post loop wrapped in your base layout.